How do I get there?

 We allow the public to take deer and elk antler sheds, but we limit the amount to two sheds per day.
 We allow foraging for fruit, mushrooms and plants for personal use only.
 No commercial collection of natural items is allowed.
 The collection of bison bones or skulls is not as they play an important role in nutrient cycling.

 American Prairie does not allow the collection of human artifacts like arrowheads or other cultural items at homestead sites or other historic sites.
 No cutting or collection of firewood is allowed.

 Dogs are welcome!
 Dogs must be under voice control (or on a leash) and may not be left outside unattended.
 Please keep pets close at all times during your visit to prevent them from chasing, disturbing, or harming wildlife.
-Note that rattlesnakes may be encountered anywhere on the Reserve and may pose a danger to pets.
+Note that rattlesnakes may be encountered anywhere on American Prairie and may pose a danger to pets.